 To know about the pizza dough’s readiness, putting it in a cube-shaped container is the best way.
 So, the next time, don’t use a container with a round base.

-Best ways to Leave your Pizza Dough out Overnight
+Can you Leave your Pizza Dough out Overnight to Rise?

-If you’ve decided that you’re going to/need to let pizza dough out all night, there are a few things to consider.
-Here’s what you should know before you leave your dough out at room temperature, so you don’t wind up disappointed.
+Yes, if you’ve decided that you’re going to/need to let pizza dough out all night, there are a few things to consider.
+Here’s what you should know before you leave your dough out at room temperature so you don’t wind up disappointed.

 Keep the dough in a cool place.